mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_c_spas.md

 2. Change SchoolFoodServiceProgramServiceDescriptor to 1 (Reduced)

 **Direct Certification Scenarios**

-The following scenarios were added in school year 2022-23 to test for _Direct Certification_:
   1. Associate Student 1 as code **2 (Free)** based on the application for educational benefits.
 Demonstrate that this student's default value for Direct Certification is **False**.
 Then set the Direct Certification element to **True** for this student, which will display as a 7 after the MARSS translation.
   2. Associate Student 2 as **1 (Reduced)** on the application for educational benefits.
 Demonstrate that this student's default value for Direct Certification is **False**.
 Then set the Direct Certification element to **True** for this student.
 Which will then display as an 8 after the MARSS translation.
 Then, set the Direct Certification element to **False**.
   3. Demonstrate that Student 3 is not eligible by default (no association).
 Now associate this student to **2 (Free)** and set the Direct Certification element to **True**, which will display as a 7 after the MARSS translation.